Skip to main content

 Custom metadata from views

 The connector automatically discovers all metadata views configured in your Iconik workspace and fetches custom metadata for each asset across all views.
 Fields are flattened from Iconik’s nested field_values format into simple key-value pairs.
-Common fields (depending on your Iconik configuration):
+Example fields (depending on your Iconik configuration):

 FieldDescription